 The length of time the results are recognised as valid is decided by the authorities that recognise OET (e.g. boards and councils, government departments).
-This period is usually two years,with the professional bodies but always check this with your authority.
-Department of Immigration and Border Protection (DIBP) recognises results for three years for the purpose of skilled migration.
+Always check your authority’s website for details to make sure you know their requirements.
+The Department of Immigration and Border Protection (DIBP) also publicizes their requirements on their website.

 Is it possible to combine grades from different sittings?

 You should always check the English Language Proficiency Requirements of your regulatory authority.
 This is not a matter of OET policy.